arpan8/interview-questions/javascript/readme.md

     var                                          | let                                               |  const
     -------------------------------------------- | ------------------------------------------------- |------------------------------------------------
-    1.It is global scope                         | 1.It is in block scope                            | 1.It is in block scope
+    1. It is global scope                        | 1.
+It is in block scope                           | 1.
+It is in block scope
-    2.Temporal dead zone does not occur          | 2.Temporal dead zone does occur                   | 2.Temporal dead zone does occur
+    2. Temporal dead zone does not occur         | 2.
+Temporal dead zone does occur                  | 2.
+Temporal dead zone does occur
-    3.Before initialization variable can be      | 3.Before initialization variable can not be       | 3.Before initialization variable can not be
+    3. Before initialization variable can be     | 3.Before initialization variable can not be       | 3.Before initialization variable can not be
       accessed with the value **undefined**      |   a reference error will show that particular     |   a reference error will show that particular
                                                  |   variable can not be accessed before             |   variable can not be accessed before
                                                  |   initialization                                  |   initialization
-    4. Reassign value is possible                | 4.Reassign value is possible                      | 4.Reassign value is not possible
+    4. Reassign value is possible                | 4.
+Reassign value is possible                     | 4.
+Reassign value is not possible

 ## 14. What is the difference between == and === operators

 JavaScript provides both strict(===, !==) and type-converting(==, !=) equality comparison.
-The strict operators take type of variable in consideration, while non-strict operators make type correction/conversion based upon values of variables.
+The strict operators take the type of variable into consideration, while non-strict operators make type correction/conversion based upon the values of variables.
 The strict operators follow the below conditions for different types,

-1. Two strings are strictly equal when they have the same sequence of characters, same length, and same characters in corresponding positions.
+1. Two strings are strictly equal when they have the same sequence of characters, the same length, and the same characters in corresponding positions.
 2. Two numbers are strictly equal when they are numerically equal, i.e., having the same number value.
     There are two special cases in this,
     1. NaN is not equal to anything, including NaN.